PSRahul/product_photo_with_lora_sd/README.md

 The approach I have taken to solve this is based on three steps

--  **Step 1** - To generate accurate product photoshoots, I fine tune the **Stable Diffusion 1.5** model from RunwayML [(runwayml/stable-diffusion-v1-5)](https://huggingface.co/runwayml/stable-diffusion-v1-5) on selected images of product photoshoot visuals.
+-  **Step 1** - To generate accurate product photoshoots, I fine tune the **Stable Diffusion 1.5** model from RunwayML [(runwayml/stable-diffusion-v1-5)](https://huggingface.co/runwayml/stable-diffusion-v1-5) using LoRA on selected images of product photoshoot visuals.

-- **Step 2** - Once the visuals are generated I use [Language Segment-Anything](https://github.com/luca-medeiros/lang-segment-anything) that builds on [Segment Anything](https://github.com/facebookresearch/segment-anything)from Facebook and [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) from IDEA Research to guide image segmentation using text prompts.
+- **Step 2** - Once the visuals are generated I use [Segment Anything](https://github.com/facebookresearch/segment-anything) from Facebook and [CLIP](https://github.com/openai/CLIP) from OpenAI to classify the segmentation masks using text prompts.
+If the given product that is provided with the text prompt is found, the mask of the found object is used for further processing and optimising the chosen product.

-- **Step 3** -  If the given product that is provided with the text prompt is found, the image is used for further processing and optimising the chosen product.
-To accomplish this I use [ControlNet](https://github.com/lllyasviel/ControlNet) to more finely control the product while preserving the scene.
+- **Step 3** -   To accomplish this, I use [ControlNet](https://github.com/lllyasviel/ControlNet) to more finely control the product while preserving the scene.
+This is made possible by inpainting from the product mask generated from the previous step.

 Each of these steps are explained in more detail in the next sections.